Arab cinema: Doha Tribeca Film Festival

 The Doha Tribeca Film Festival (DTFF) was an annual five-day film festival founded in 2009 to promote Arab and international film, and to develop a sustainable film industry in Qatar.
 The Festival was one of Qatar's largest entertainment events attracting over 50,000 guests in 2010.

 DTFF was the annual film festival of the Doha Film Institute, an organisation founded by H.E.
 Sheikha Al Mayassa bint Hamad bin Khalifa Al-Thani which implements, consolidates and oversees film initiatives in Qatar.

 The 3rd annual DTFF was scheduled to take place from 25 to 29 October 2011 at Katara Cultural Village, Doha.
 Approximately 40 films were to be screened at the festival, within various themed sections, showcasing World and Middle Eastern Cinema.

 Support initiatives

 In conjunction with the European Audiovisual Entrepreneurs (EAVE) professional training, networking and project development organization, the Dubai International Film Festival in 2010 also began offering to filmmakers the Interchange group of development and co-production workshops earmarked for directors, screenwriters and producers from the larger Arab region.

 In 2011, the Abu Dhabi Film Festival launched the SANAD development and post-production fund for cineastes from the Arab world.
 With the goal of encouraging independent and auteur-based cinema, eligible filmmakers now have access to financial grants, screenwriting and pitch workshops, and personal meetings with industry mentors and experts.

-Current state of Arab cinema
+Censorship and transnational influence on Arab cinema

+Arab cinema has been shaped by both state censorship and the influence of transnational actors, including external production companies, distribution companies, and public film funds as well as state actors such as occupying powers.
+Films produced in the Arab world have been often subjected to state censorship on the grounds of political content, violence, torture, nudity, blasphemy and sexual content, though the extent and enforcement of censorship vary across countries.
+In order to receive financial funding, which is often not available in the MENA region, and to enter the film festival circuit, several Arab film makers have resorted to cooperations with Western production companies and sought financial support from European and American public film funds.
+This has led to Western involvement in these films, often influencing both their technical direction and content.
+Some Arab directors have criticized Western production companies and film funds for selecting narratives that affirm their stereotypes of the Arab world.
+Palestinian film director Suha Arraf described her experience with Western film funds in an interview as follows:

+"Europeans want us to focus on their common stereotypes about Palestinian women...They expect us to deal with the relationship between Arabs and Jews, or deal with the separation wall, the conflict between Fatah and Hamas, or draw attention to the backwardness and folklore in our own society.
+One of the examples is women being killed for what is called 'family honor."
+Within the Arab film industry, there are voices that call for the end of "total control by large international production and distribution companies".